Government Claim FAQs

 What are the Most Common Types of Government Claims?

-The most common federal tort claims Riddle & Brantley, LLP handle involve:
+The most common federal tort claims Riddle & Brantley handle involve:

 - Auto accidents with government vehicles such as large military vehicles, US Postal vehicles, federal police cars and military recruiter automobiles.